gseric/workstation/README.md

 sudo ansible-playbook --inventory=hosts local.yml
 ```

+## Notes

+* Package updates are not managed by this playbook, only their existence.
+* Base Ubuntu package repositories should be added manually (through Ubuntu GUI).
-Keep in mind that device drivers are not provisioned since they are hardware dependent.
+* Device drivers are not provisioned since they are hardware dependent.